 Objects > Addresses

-An address object can include either IPv4 or IPv6 addresses (a single IP address, a range of addresses, or a subnet), an FQDN, or a wildcard address (IPv4 address followed by a slash and wildcard mask).
-An address object allows you to reuse that same address or group of addresses as a source or destination address in policy rules, filters, and other firewall functions without adding each address manually for each instance.
-You create an address object using the web interface or CLI; changes require a commit operation to make the object a part of the configuration.
+An address object can include either IPv4 or IPv6 addresses (a single IP address, a range of addresses, or a subnet) or an FQDN.
+An address object allows you to reuse that same address or group of addresses as source or destination addresses across all policy rulebases without having to add each address manually for each instance.
+It is configured using the web interface or CLI and changes require a commit operation to make the object a part of the configuration.

 Adda new address object and then specify the following values: